haridas/haridas.github.com/src/articles/how-to-measure-topic-coherence.md

 </div>

-##### 3.3 NPMI - Normalized Point-wise Mutual Information
+##### 3.3 NPMI - Normalized Pointwise Mutual Information

-Measuring the co-occurrence of words as the name suggest.
-This one is improved version of PMI, by applying a added normalisation to PMI.
+Measuring the co-occurrence of words as the name suggests.
+This one is an improved version of PMI, by applying an added normalization to PMI.

 <div>
 $$